vercel-community/rust/README.md

-# now-rust
+# vercel-rust

-> Community based builder for using rust on the now/zeit platform
+> Community based builder for using rust on the Vercel platform

 ---